 This project is funded by the Public Health Agency of Canada.
 The aggregate data summaries and learnings from this platform will be shared with the funder and other interested health organizations to inform future health services.

-Our Medicine Path seeks to engage with Indigenous folks to reflect on attitudes towards COVID-19 vaccines, their safety, how they were distributed, and the discourse around their use.
+Our Medicine Path seeks to engage with Indigenous people to reflect on attitudes towards vaccines across the life course, their safety, how they were distributed, and the discourse around their use.
 Some of the key insights we can aim to draw are:

 Get in touch!